+December is here and it’s the final Blake Garden bird walk of the year.
+Come find the winter bird residents with us and review the bird species seen throughout the year.
 Please bring binoculars if you have them.
 Scopes are also welcome.
-We will meet in the parking lot at 70 Rincon Rd., Kensington, 94707, at 8:30 am.
-We will bird for approximately two to three hours.
+We will meet in the parking lot (free parking) at 70 Rincon Rd., Kensington, 94707 at 9am.
+We will bird for approximately two-and-a-half hours.

 Please register and sign the release form on the Golden Gate Audubon Society’s website at: https://goldengateaudubon.org/field-trips-info/

 The Blake Estate Virtual Collection, created by the College of Environmental Design Archives includes a number of historic images and maps of Blake Garden.
 It also includes a collection of photographs, documents, surveys and site plans, and landscape architecture students design projects documenting the gardent, and the estate's history as the private residence of Anson S. and Anita Blake and later as a teaching resource owned and managed by the University of California, Department of Landscape Architecture and Environmental.

 Blake Garden lies in Kensington, CA an unincorporated residential community of approximately 5,000 persons within the jurisdiction of Contra Costa County.
 The garden’s main entrance is off Rincon Road, just northwest of Arlington Avenue, the primary north-south road leading from Berkeley’s Marin Circle through Kensington, El Cerrito and into Richmond.